Awolnation: Musical style

 Awolnation's music has been described as alternative rock, electronic rock, indie rock, electropop, pop rock, dance-rock, power pop, and hard rock.
 The band's first two albums, Megalithic Symphony and Run were more electronica heavy while their third album, Here Come the Runts, onwards went for a more "'organic' indie rock sound".
 Louder Sound described their sound as "hard-edged electro indie rock".
+The Phantom Five returns to a more electronic-based sound.